List of presidents of the United States who were Freemasons: List

-In addition to the individuals listed above, Ronald Reagan was made an honorary Freemason, and as a youth, Bill Clinton was a member of the Masonic youth group Order of DeMolay.
+In addition to the individuals listed above, Ronald Reagan was made an honorary Freemason in 1988, and as a youth, Bill Clinton was a member of the Masonic youth group Order of DeMolay.

 Disputed

-Thomas Jefferson "is frequently, yet falsely, linked to the Freemasons," yet there is no record of him being initiated into any lodge, nor are there any references to Masonic membership in his personal papers.
+Thomas Jefferson "is frequently, yet falsely, linked to the Freemasons,"; there is no record of him being initiated into any lodge, nor are there any references to Masonic membership in his personal papers.

 Joe Biden was declared a Master Mason at sight by the Prince Hall Grand Lodge of South Carolina on January 19, 2025.
 The Pillar, however, have noted that "Biden would have to himself accept, even passively by not rejecting the designation, the conferred membership, the masons don’t have the power to make someone a member without consent, anymore than one person can marry another without their consent."
 They further question if this actually occurred, casting doubt on his Masonic membership.
 Others have raised questions of Biden's legitimacy as a Master Mason given that the Prince Hall Grand Lodge of South Carolina "is not recognized as regular by any so-called mainstream U.S. grand lodge, the United Grand Lodge of England, or any other major regular, recognized Masonic jurisdiction."